phluid61/internet-drafts/http2-encoded-data/draft.md

   commonly produced by the gzip file compression program {{RFC1952}}.

 <!--
-* compress is obsolete(?)
+- compress
-* LZ4 ?
++ LZ4 ?
-* LZMA ? (i.e. 7z)
++ LZMA ? (i.e. 7z)
 -->

 # Security Considerations

-Further to the Use of Compression in HTTP/2 ({{I-D.ietf-httpbis-http2}}, Section 10.6), intermediaries MUST NOT apply compression to DATA frames, or alter the compression of `ENCODED_DATA` frames, other than decompressing, unless additional information is available that allows the intermediary to identify the source of data.
+Further to the Use of Compression in HTTP/2 ({{I-D.ietf-httpbis-http2}}, Section 10.6), intermediaries MUST NOT apply compression to `DATA` frames, or alter the compression of `ENCODED_DATA` frames other than decompressing, unless additional information is available that allows the intermediary to identify the source of data.
 In particular, frames that are not compressed cannot be compressed, and frames that are separately compressed cannot be merged into a single compressed frame.